DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 | 3     | Free shipping                                    |
 | 4     | Withdraw in store                                |
 | 5     | No freight charge (digital services or products) |

+<aside class="warning">Correios (post office) shipping service currently unavailable.
+If a request with this shipping option is sent, you will receive a return with error 400 and the message: "The shipping service by post is unavailable."
+If you use the service on your payment links or checkout pages, change the shipping type to the other available options.</aside>

 # Checkout Cielo installments